Vincent Long Van Nguyen: Episcopal ministry

-Views
+Views and public engagement

-In August 2016, Long delivered a lecture on "Pope Francis and the challenges of the Church today".
-It described the church in "a watershed moment" and "always in need of reform", "a Church that dares to risk the new frontier rather than a Church that is anchored in a safe harbour".
-In drew in large part on the language of liberation theology and Pope Francis–"The Church must be the Church of the poor and for the poor"–discussing accompaniment, clericalism, mercy, and openness to the world.
-Describing the need for "ecclesial inclusiveness", to be "a big tent church", he said:
+Nguyen has frequently spoken on issues of ecclesial reform, social justice and inclusion.
+In August 2016, he delivered the Ann D Clark Lecture titled “Pope Francis and the challenges of the Church today”.
+He described the Church as being at a “watershed moment”, “always in need of reform”, and called for “a Church that dares to risk the new frontier rather than a Church that is anchored in a safe harbour”.
+Drawing on themes associated with liberation theology and the teaching of Pope Francis, he spoke of accompaniment, mercy, opposition to clericalism, and the need for “ecclesial inclusiveness” as a “big tent Church”.